Freezer Burn and Permeability Measurements

 We offer a laboratory testing service for companies who test too few samples to make the purchase of equipment viable.
 Where required by legislation our testing service also includes gravimetric testing of sachets, pouches and other products/materials.

 Freezer Burn appears as greyish-brown leathery spots on frozen food such as food such as meat, fish, pizzas or frozen meals.
-It arises when water evaporates or sublimes from the food – either permeating through the packaging or when in contact with dry air.
+It arises when water evapourates or sublimes from the food – either permeating through the packaging or when in contact with dry air.
 The change in colour is due to chemical changes in the food's pigment and, although unpleasant it does not, by itself, make food unsafe – merely unsightly and unpalatable.

 Click here for an article of Freezer Burn